25th Delaware General Assembly

-The 25th Delaware General Assembly was a meeting of the legislative branch of the state government, consisting of the Delaware Senate and the Delaware House of Representatives.
+The 25th Delaware General Assembly was a meeting of the legislative power of the Delaware state, consisting of the Delaware State Senate and the Delaware House of Representatives.
 Elections were held the first Tuesday of October and terms began on the first Tuesday in January.
 The Assembly met in the state capital, Dover, convening January 6, 1801, two weeks before the beginning of the third year of the administration of Governor Richard Bassett.
 He resigned February 20, 1801, and James Sykes completed his term.

 The apportionment of seats was permanently assigned to three senators and seven representatives for each of the three counties.
 Population of the county did not effect the number of delegates.
 Both chambers had a Federalist majority.